randomizedcoder/gosrt/documentation/IO_Uring_read_path.md

 ## Differences from Send Path

 1. **Shared Ring**: Receive uses one ring per listener/dialer (not per-connection like send path)
-2. **Constant Pending Receives**: We maintain a constant pool of pending receives (default: 511, ring size - 1) by batch resubmitting after processing completions.
+2. **Constant Pending Receives**: We maintain a constant pool of pending receives (default: 512, full ring size) by batch resubmitting after processing completions.
 Send path only submits when there's a packet to send.
 3. **Batched Resubmission Only**: Receive path processes completions immediately (low latency) but batches resubmissions (reduced syscalls).
 This is a pure win - no latency impact since packets are processed immediately, only resubmission syscalls are batched.
 4. **Buffer Type**: Receive uses `[]byte` pool (fixed size MSS) - simpler and more efficient.
 Send path uses `bytes.Buffer` pool for variable-sized packet marshaling.
 5. **Buffer Lifecycle**: Receive buffers are returned to pool after each completion (no Reset() needed - kernel overwrites).
 Send path keeps buffers in completion map until send completes.
-6. **Pre-population**: Receive path pre-populates ring at startup with configurable pending receives (default: ring size - 1, e.g., 511 for ring size 512).
+6. **Pre-population**: Receive path pre-populates ring at startup with configurable pending receives (default: full ring size, e.g., 512 for ring size 512).
 Send path has no pre-population.
 7. **Address Handling**: Receive path uses `syscall.Msghdr` and `RawSockaddrAny` to get source address (send path uses pre-computed address).

 **Similarities (following same patterns):**